FEDERAL COURT OF JUSTICE

 found to be right:

-The plaintiff's appeal against the judgment of the 8th Civil Chamber of the Regional Court of Kiel of 6 November 2003 is dismissed at its cost.
+On the plaintiff's appeal, the judgement of the 1st Civil Chamber of the Regional Court of Hagen of 11 October 2002 is set aside.

 Reasons for decision: